statamic/docs/content/collections/fieldtypes/users.md

     type: string
     description: >
       Choose between `select`, `typeahead`, and the `default` stack selector UI modes.
+  -
+    name: query_scopes
+    type: string
+    description: >
+      Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable users.
 stage: 4
 id: 0f8102b9-c948-4264-8cb8-cbfbd0415a04
 ---